Danla Bilic: YouTube career

 Aktepe opened her YouTube channel under the name Danla Bilic in 2016.
 The video titled "Yeditepe University 50% Scholarship Girl Makeup", which was uploaded to the channel in November 2016, helped with increasing her fame and similar videos were published afterwards.
 In 2017, the number of followers onAktepe's YouTube and Twitter platforms increased significantly.
 In August 2017, she quarreled with Sinan Binay, the cameraman who shot her videos, and Binay left the job.
 During this period, a number of Aktepe's jokes on Twitter in which she had pretended to be a trans person and had made fun of trans people resurfaced in the media and attracted criticism.
 In November 2017, Aktepe was invited to the popular talk show Beyaz Show.

 In December 2017, after her channel was closed for a short time and then reopened, Aktepe announced on Twitter that she had closed the channel by mistake.
 During the same period, due to a video published on her channel in which she was caught saying "Commit suicide, get rid of this life" the prosecutor's office opened an investigation against Aktepe after receiving complaints that she was "encouraging young people to commit suicide".

-Between 2016–2018, Aktepe hosted people such as Ece Seçkin, İrem Derici, Merve Özbey, Kerimcan Durmaz, İrem Sak, Ziynet Sali and Derya Uluğ on her channel.
+Between 2016 and 2018, Aktepe hosted people such as Ece Seçkin, İrem Derici, Merve Özbey, Kerimcan Durmaz, İrem Sak, Ziynet Sali and Derya Uluğ on her channel.
 In 2018, Aktepe got into a feud with writer and behavioral scientist Aşkım Kapışmak.
 Kapışmak later filed a lawsuit against Aktepe, claiming that she "damaged his reputation" by calling him a man "who lacked honor, with no character".
 In September 2018, the court dismissed the case, stating that there were not enough criminal elements available.
 In the last months of 2018, Kerimcan Durmaz, Aktepe and Enes Batur were sued by the Association for the Protection of Children from Harassment and Social Media, on the grounds that they "had a negative impact on children".
 Aktepe responded to the issue by saying, "When I was talking to myself at home, I thought 'Oh God, did I say something wrong now'.
 Ah, that's enough.
 We cannot talk.
 Am I a teacher, am I required to be a role model for everyone?" and "If a 10-year-old child watches us it's their family's fault".